guilherme-v/aps_navigator/README.md

 }
 ```

-What is important to know:
+:sleepy: What is important to know:

 - Current limitation: Browser's URL won't update based on internal navigator state

 ## Warning & Suggestions

-- Although this package is already useful, it's still in the Dev stage.
+- :construction: Although this package is already useful, it's still in the **Dev stage**.
-- I'm not sure if creating yet another navigating library is something good - we already have a lot of confusion around it today.
+- :stuck_out_tongue: I'm not sure if creating yet another navigating library is something good - we already have a lot of confusion around it today.
-- This lib is not back-compatible with the old official Navigation API - at least for now (Is it worth it?).
+- :hankey: This lib is not back-compatible with the old official Navigation API - at least for now (Is it worth it?).
-- Do you have any ideas or found a bug?
-Fell free to open an issue :)
+- :bug: Do you have any ideas or found a bug?
+Fell free to open an issue! :)
+- :information_desk_person: Do you want to know the current development stage?
+Check the [Project's Roadmap](https://github.com/guilherme-v/aps_navigator/projects/1).

 ## Maintainers